juelguo/distributed-systems-lab2/README.md

+# About the repository
+# Background
+# Getting started
+# Basic implementation
-# distributed-systems-lab2
+# Advanced part
-Lab 2 assignemnt for the Distributed Systems course